Adverse Possession of Land

 If the parties own adjoining land then, even for registered land there is reduced protection for the registered owner against adverse possession.
 In the example given above of two neighbours A and B (who, unknown to them, have a dividing wall in the wrong place) occurred in the case of registered land, then B could apply to be registered as the owner after at least 10 years possession providing they reasonably believed that the land belonged to them.
 They probably will not believe (that the land belongs to them) shortly before they make the application because usually it is the discovery of the anomaly that prompts the application, but if they did believe for at least 10 years before the discovery then they can promptly apply.
 In this case A has no automatic right to (unless, for example, A can show that B was not in possession for the full period or that B's belief was not genuine or was unreasonable).

-Generally the person in adverse possession has to apply to the Land Registry when they are still in possession of the land but if they are forcibly evicted (without a court order) by the registered owner they have 6 months from the date of eviction to make an application (and, meanwhile, they may wish to apply to the court for an urgent injunction to put them back in possession).
+Generally the person in adverse possession has to apply to the Land Registry when they are still in possession of the land but if they are forcibly evicted (without a court order) by the registered owner they have 6 months from the date of eviction to make an application.
 If they wait for more than 6 months before making a Land Registry Application they will usually be too late unless they or their predecessors have been in possession for some continuous period of at least 12 years prior to 2003 when special rules may apply.

 The above explanation of the law is only an overview and in order to be reasonably concise I have had to leave some details out - details which are likely to affect what the law would say about your own situation.
 So please do not rely on the above but Contact me for advice